Great news: We’re happy to announce a new page to help you stay informed on the latest...

 In other words, anyone can be a practitioner of tactical urbanism.
 It therefore comes in many forms, from projects sanctioned by municipal governments to guerrilla activities launched by citizens acting without express permission from a central authority.

 Tactical urbanism offers a leaner, more agile alternative to the conventional routes of creating change within the built environment.
 And the built environment is in great need of change: Urbanization is on the rise, yet the supremacy of the automobile is the cause of an unsettling array of negative health and environmental impacts in our cities and suburbs.

-Here are a few of the 6 reasons why tactical urbanism might be a viable path forward:
+Here are a few why tactical urbanism might be a viable path forward:

 1. Tactical urbanism is fast

 The wheels of city governance are often slow, and while this deliberative process is essential to our democracy, it can sometimes stymy efforts to make even simple improvements in our towns and cities.
 Using tactical urbanism techniques, citizens can make essential changes to their neighborhoods right now rather than waiting weeks, months, or even years for a vote by the city council or planning and zoning and commission.

 2. Tactical urbanism is affordable

 Altering the urban landscape can be expensive, but it doesn’t have to be.
 By using materials as readily available as paint and potted plants, practitioners of tactical urbanism are able to initiate sweeping changes to their surroundings at minimal financial cost.